 Free ShippingFree global shipping

-In todays information age, scientists and engineers must quickly and efficiently analyze extremely large sets of data.
+In today’s information age, scientists and engineers must quickly and efficiently analyze extremely large sets of data.
 One of the best tools to accomplish this is Interactive Data Language (IDL®), a programming and visualization environment that facilitates numerical modeling, data analysis, and image processing.
-IDLs high-level language and powerful graphics capabilities allow users to write more flexible programs much faster than is possible with other programming languages.
+IDL’s high-level language and powerful graphics capabilities allow users to write more flexible programs much faster than is possible with other programming languages.

 This text can be used in an introductory scientific programming course or as a supplement for advanced science and engineering courses.
 Researchers and professionals in fields ranging from the earth sciences to physics, engineering, astronomy and medicine will also enjoy using this introduction to IDL for self-paced learning.

 Chapter 3 - Interactive IDL